sammcj/recommendarr/README.md

      3. Fill in application details
      4. Set callback URL (see below)

-   - **Authentik**:
-     1. Go to your Authentik admin interface
-     2. Navigate to "Applications" → "Providers"
-     3. Create a new OAuth2/OpenID Provider
-     4. Configure the following:
-        - Name: Recommendarr
-        - Client type: Confidential
-        - Redirect URIs: Add your callback URL (see below)
-        - Scopes: openid, profile, email
-     5. Save the provider and note the Client ID and Client Secret

    - **Custom OAuth2 Provider**:
      1. Go to your OAuth2 provider's developer console
      2. Create a new OAuth2 application